 The reliability and reproducibility of your reconstitution results depend directly on the purity and quality of your starting materials.
 Degraded, impure, or incorrectly stored peptides can produce failed reconstitutions and unreliable experimental data regardless of how carefully you follow the protocol above.

-At Apex Laboratory, every peptide is verified to ≥99% purity through dual High-Performance Liquid Chromatography (HPLC) and Mass Spectrometry (MS) analysis before entering inventory.
-We also supply bacteriostatic water and acetic acid solution so you can source your peptides and reconstitution solvents from a single trusted supplier with same-day shipping.
-Learn more about our dual-verification quality process on our About page.
+At Apex Laboratory, every peptide is verified to ≥99% purity through High-Performance Liquid Chromatography (HPLC) and Mass Spectrometry (MS) analysis before entering inventory.
+We also supply bacteriostatic water and acetic acid solution so researchers can source peptides and reconstitution solvents from the same documented supplier.
+Learn how to review lot documentation in our COA guide, then cross-check method details in the HPLC purity guide and mass spectrometry verification guide.

 Frequently Asked Questions